Trump orders EPA to remove web page on climate change, says report

 The Trump administration has ordered the web page related to climate change at EPA.gov removed, Reuters reports.

 EPA employees received notice on Tuesday from the administration to remove the website's climate change page, which could go down as early as today.
-The sources for the report, who asked not to be named since they weren't authorized to speak to the media, said employees were scrambling to preserve information from the page, and convince Trump administration officials to preserve parts of it.
+The sources for the report, who asked not to be named since they weren't authorized to speak to the media, said employees were scrambling to preserve information from the page, and convince Trump administration officials not to scrap everything there.

 At time of publication the apparent page in question was still up.